How many of our delegates can we have in a training group?

 What training style will work best to give my delegates valuable and applicable work skills?

-It is essential to pack a course full of a variety of techniques to keep the group interested, involved and to cater to all the different learning styles.
-In our courses we give delegates short chunks of content followed by a variety of learning tools such as discussion, activities, games or group work.
+It is essential to pack a course full of various techniques to keep the group interested and involved and cater to all the different learning styles.
+In our courses, we give delegates short chunks of content followed by a variety of learning tools such as discussion, activities, games or group work.
 It is important that the learning “sticks.”
 Our courses are dynamic and fun as well as informative and practical.

 How do you cater for the varying learning styles?

 There are three main learning styles: visual, auditory and kinesthetic.
 We use PowerPoint and demonstration for the visual learners, stories and discussions for the auditory learners and exercises and activities and games for the kinesthetic learners.
 Regardless of your delegates’ learning style, we have designed our programs to cater for all three.